DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 To setup a basic filtering you need to use the `FilteringState` plugin that manages currently applied filters, the `LocalFiltering` plugin that filters the data `rows` provided to the DataGrid and the `TableFilterRow` plugin that renders a row with editors to allow an end-user to change filters applied to different columns.

+In this example we use the uncontrolled mode and specify only the initial filters via the `defaultFilters` property of the `FilteringState` plugin.
+After that the grid will manage filters changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/filtering/local-filter-row)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/filtering/local-filter-row.jsx)

-In this example we use uncontrolled mode by specifying just a starting filters via the `defaultFilters` property of the `FilteringState` plugin.
-After that the grid will manage filters changes internally.

 ## Controlled Filtering State